PySecNinja/splunk-add-on-for-starlink/README.md

 ## Overview

-This add-on is designed to be installed on a universal forwarder within your Starlink network.
+This add-on is designed to be installed on a universal forwarder, and/or indexer within your Starlink network.
 It enables the collection of data from the Starlink API, which can then be sent to Splunk for comprehensive analysis.

-## Environment Preparation on UF host
+## Environment Preparation on splunk instance

 To set up the environment, follow these steps: